Skip to main content

 To support your institution in navigating these complexities, Young & Associates is proud to offer a free downloadable Rescission Reference Chart, designed to simplify compliance with rescission rules.

-What Is the 3 Day Right of Rescission?
+What is the 3 Day Right of Rescission?

 The right of rescission provides consumers with the ability to cancel certain credit transactions that involve a lien on their principal dwelling.
 This cooling-off period, typically three business days, is intended to allow borrowers time to evaluate the terms of their transaction without pressure.
-While the concept is straightforward, compliance involves navigating strict rules related to timing, notification, and disclosure.
+While the concept is straightforward, compliance involves navigating strict rules related to timing, notification and disclosure.

-Does Presidential Inauguration Day Affect Rescission Periods?
+Does Presidential Inauguration Day affect rescission periods?

-No. While federal employees in the Washington, DC area are granted a holiday on Presidential Inauguration Day (January 20th), this holiday applies only to those “employed in” the designated Inauguration Day Area and does not affect rescission periods.
+No. While federal employees in the Washington, D.C. area are granted a holiday on Presidential Inauguration Day (January 20th), this holiday applies only to those “employed in” the designated Inauguration Day Area and does not affect rescission periods.

 According to § 1026.2(a)(6) of Regulation Z, a “business day” for rescission purposes is defined as all calendar days except Sundays and the legal public holidays listed in 5 U.S.C.
 6103(a), such as New Year’s Day, Martin Luther King Jr. Day, Washington’s Birthday, and others.
 Inauguration Day is not among these specified legal public holidays and therefore does not impact rescission timelines.